Begging is never a choice: Manoj Kumar

 earn.
 Left with no alternative, I was forced to beg people outside

 temples.
-After all, I had to fill my stomach.”
+After all, I had to feed myself to stay alive.”
 Manoj says.

-“It was during the same time when I met Sharad bhaiya.
+“It was during that time when I met Sharad bhaiya.
 I had become

-Manoj Kumar goes on to add that he had almost given up on life, during
+Manoj Kumar goes on to add that he had almost given up hope on life during

 position; he has set up his own chaat stall and manages decent